 3 Overband Magnet Installation Problems

-Unfortunately, the separation performance is often poorer than expected simply because of incorrect installation.
-Often installation is correct initially, but over time the positioning is changed.
-Here are three typical installation issues that can be easily remedied to improve the level of separation:
+Here are 3 typical installation issues that can be easily remedied to improve the level of separation:

-Every Overband Magnet is designed to operate at a specific height above the conveyor.
+Every Overband Magnet is designed to operate at a specific suspension height above the conveyor.
 To accommodate an occasional surge of material, the Overband Magnet can be temporarily raised and then, as the magnetic field is further away from the conveyor belt, the separation performance falls.
 Often, after the Overband Magnet has been raised it is not returned to the original position resulting in an ongoing poor separation performance.
-For installations where material surges are common, there should be consideration for a larger Overband Magnet, designed to produce a deeper magnetic field when suspended at a higher suspension height.
+For installations where material surges are common, there should be consideration for a larger Overband Magnet, designed to operate at a higher suspension height.
 In all other cases, the suspension height should be recorded and checked regularly as part of the daily or weekly maintenance regime.

 Magnet Width vs Conveyor Width